Robjuan/rats_nest/readme.txt

 * db_output - make basic stats available
 * db_input - upload basic stats from UltiAnalytics ouput
 * rats_analysis - advanced analytics
-* the_nest - the database and server backend that powers all this
+* rats_nest - the backend / server etc that powers this

-This will be a web app done on Heroku, with Django as the framework
+This will be a web app done on Heroku, with Django as the framework PostgreSQL is our database.

 Workflow: